Samples and Results

 Results of Tests and Investigations

-For results for tests arranged by the surgery, please call the surgery between 11:00 and 16:00 any weekday, and select line 2.
 Our reception and admin staff will pass on the Clinicians comments on your result.
 They will not beable to discuss the result in more detail.
-If you wish to discuss the results further, please book an appointment.
+If you wish to discuss the results further, please submit an online consultation form with your query.

 We expect blood and sample results to be actioned within 5 working days.
 Scans and X-rays will take longer.